guohao1995/sidecar-container-sample/README.md

 # Sidecar Container Sample

 This is a code sample for sidecar containers in custom container in App Service.
-You can deploy this frontend application as main container and backend API application as sidecar container
+You can deploy this frontend application as main container and backend API application as sidecar container.

 In Azure App Service, you can add up to 4 sidecar containers for each sidecar-enabled custom container app.
 Sidecar containers let you deploy extra services and features to your container application without making them tightly coupled to your main application container.